devRant-Community/Community-Programming-Book/CONTRIBUTING.md

 Note that Summary.md contains the order in which various chapters and the sub-chapters appear in the final product, hence the entries should be made appropriately.
-Also note that various languages in the Summary.md file appear in the order of creation/release.
+Also, note that various languages in the Summary.md file appear in the order of creation/release.

 For example the Summary.md file with two languages, Assembly and Python.